iris-db/inception/README.md

-# Sigma
+# Inception

-Sigma is a tool that generates a serverless REST or GraphQL api in Javascript.
+Inception is a tool that generates a REST or GraphQL api in Javascript.
+Inception also offers cloud depoyment tools to easily deploy an API to AWS, GCP, or Azure.

 ## Usage

-Sigma generates an api from an api specification file.
+Inception generates an api from an api specification file.
 You can define an api spec as JSON or as a GraphQL schema.

-1. Create a file named `api_spec.gql` or `api_spec.json`
+1. Create a file named `apiSpec.gql` or `apiSpec.json`
 2. Install the api compiler
 3. In the terminal, run `sigma compile -o my_api`
 4. Change into the deployment directory `cd my_api/.deploy`